pupilfirst/wd201-scripts/backend-dev-with-express/connect-express-with-postgres/README.md

 module.exports = sequelize;
 global.sequelize = sequelize;
 ```
 Here, we are exporting the connection instance and making it globally accessible.
-Which means, we can access the Sequelize instance from any module on our environment or application, without import.
+This means, we can access the Sequelize instance from any module on our environment or application, without import.

 ### Connecting to database
 Now, inside the `index.js` file, we just have to `require` the connection module to connect to the database and expose the connection instance globally.